metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Ruleset.Firewall.md

 ## Description

-{{ Fill in the Description }}
+Windows firewall management module

 ## Ruleset.Firewall Cmdlets

 ### [Export-FirewallRules](Export-FirewallRules.md)

-Exports firewall rules to a CSV or JSON file.
+Exports firewall rules to a CSV or JSON file

 ### [Find-RulePrincipal](Find-RulePrincipal.md)

-Get all firewall rules with LocalUser value
+Get all firewall rules with or without LocalUser value

 ### [Format-Output](Format-Output.md)

-Format firewall rule output for display
+Format output of the Net-NewFirewallRule commandlet

 ### [Import-FirewallRules](Import-FirewallRules.md)

-Imports firewall rules from a CSV or JSON file.
+Imports firewall rules from a CSV or JSON file

 ### [Remove-FirewallRules](Remove-FirewallRules.md)

-Removes firewall rules according to a list in a CSV or JSON file.
+Removes firewall rules according to a list in a CSV or JSON file